vrhovnik/azure-monitor-automation-wth/docs/05-monitoring-basics.md

     - how should you monitor the application itself without changing the code of the application
 2. Generate load on the application and monitor via possible solutions in Azure how the application is performing - provide to coach the information about how the app is performing, how many users are connecting, etc.
+3. Replace connection string for web application in VM - simple instructions below:
+    - connect to the VM via RDP
+    - replace connection string in the appsettings.json file (section SQLOptions, property ConnectionString) with connection string from Azure SQL
+    - restart the application (Windows + R, inetmgr (Enter), select default application pool, right click, select recycle)
+    - open http://localhost/ttaweb/tasks in the browser
+    - repeat load test, navigate to app insights and check application map, live metrics and explain what changed
-3. Demonstrate exception details to the coach by using Microsoft Excell with the respond option.
+4. Demonstrate exception details to the coach by using Microsoft Excell with the respond option.
-4. When error occurs and pages become slow, demonstrate how the alert is triggered and how the notification is sent to appropriate users.
+5. When error occurs and pages become slow, demonstrate how the alert is triggered and how the notification is sent to appropriate users.

 # Expected learnings